 It is solar energy that drives our planet's weather processes, so any change in Earth's energy balance is likely to result in climate change.
 This module addresses these topics in detail, as well as the differences between weather and climate, the various temporal and spatial scales at which climate processes occur, and the relationship between climate and our planet's biosphere (in particular, the plants life on Earth).

 Climate and the Carbon Cycle

 Earth is sometimes called the water planet, but carbon is no less essential in shaping the nature of the planet or life on Earth.
-It is present in the atmosphere, the biosphere, the rocky parts of Earth, and Earth's waters, and it cycles through both the living and non-living elements of the planet at extremely different rates.
+It is present in the atmosphere, the biosphere, the rocky parts of Earth, in Earth's waters, and trapped in the planet's ice, and it cycles through both the living and non-living elements of the planet at extremely different rates.
 Plants can remove carbon from the atmosphere (photosynthesis) and release it back (respiration) in a matter of seconds or minutes, while coal can store it for millions of years before, through combustion, CO2

 This module helps students deepen their understanding of the carbon cycle, the feedback loops that add such complexity to the Earth system, and the critical role that atmospheric carbon plays in shaping the planet, from the greenhouse effect and Earth's climate to life in the oceans.
 Is it time to start calling Earth the Carbon Planet?

 An image of a ship, the Joides Resolution, at sea.